muhammadfriendsplay-code/animegif-/README.md

 # Featured Commands:

+/leaderboard -- View the leaderboard?

-/slap - slap someone
+/slap -- slap someone

-/hangman - Play a Hangman game - Random words (better as chosen word may be easily cheated to get)!
+/hangman -- Play a Hangman game - Random words (better as chosen word may be easily cheated to get)!

-/hangmanguild - Play Hangman in a Server!
+/hangmanguild -- Play Hangman in a Server!
 You may also choose your word!

-/jokes - get a joke form teh bot
+/jokes -- get a joke form teh bot

 /rps -- play rock paper scissors

+/blackjack - Play a blackjack game with others!!!

+/twentyquestions -- You have 20 questions to guess a word!!!

+/stats -- view stats

+/daily -- Claim daily!

 /unoreverse - reverse (:<

 /secret -- ???

-#### Msuic?

-/createlisten

-/listen_invite

-/listen_start

-/listen_status

-/listen_cancel
+/addme -- Add the bot!

+/repo -- Get the link to this repo!!!

 # Current commands:

 /sixseven -- 67 gif - random

 /fortyone -- 41 gif - random

 /animegm -- Good Morning Anime gif - random